syneo-tools-gmbh/cordova-plugin-mobile-face-detection/README.md

   // (x, y) positions of the contour where (0, 0) is the upper-left corner of the image.
   "position": {
     "x": FLOAT,
     "y": FLOAT
-    },
-    ...
-  ]
   }
+}
 ```

 ### Landmark type

-- `0` means `BOTTOM_MOUTH` The center of the subject's bottom lip.
+- `0` means `BOTTOM_MOUTH` The center of the subject's bottom lip
-- `1` means `LEFT_CHEEK` The midpoint between the subject's left mouth corner and the outer corner of the subject's left eye.
+- `1` means `LEFT_CHEEK` The midpoint between the subject's left mouth corner and the outer corner of the subject's left eye
-- `2` means `LEFT_EAR_TIP` Treating the top of the subject's left ear as a circle, this is the point at 45 degrees around the circle in Cartesian coordinates.
+- `2` means `LEFT_EAR_TIP` Treating the top of the subject's left ear as a circle, this is the point at 45 degrees around the circle in Cartesian coordinates
-- `3` means `LEFT_EAR` The midpoint of the subject's left ear tip and left ear lobe.
+- `3` means `LEFT_EAR` The midpoint of the subject's left ear tip and left ear lobe
-- `4` means `LEFT_EYE` The center of the subject's left eye cavity.
+- `4` means `LEFT_EYE` The center of the subject's left eye cavity
-- `5` means `LEFT_MOUTH` The subject's left mouth corner where the lips meet.
+- `5` means `LEFT_MOUTH` The subject's left mouth corner where the lips meet
-- `6` means `NOSE_BASE` The midpoint between the subject's nostrils where the nose meets the face.
+- `6` means `NOSE_BASE` The midpoint between the subject's nostrils where the nose meets the face
-- `7` means `RIGHT_CHEEK` The midpoint between the subject's right mouth corner and the outer corner of the subject's right eye.
+- `7` means `RIGHT_CHEEK` The midpoint between the subject's right mouth corner and the outer corner of the subject's right eye
-- `8` means `RIGHT_EAR_TIP` Treating the top of the subject's right ear as a circle, this is the point at 135 degrees around the circle in Cartesian coordinates.
+- `8` means `RIGHT_EAR_TIP` Treating the top of the subject's right ear as a circle, this is the point at 135 degrees around the circle in Cartesian coordinates
-- `9` means `RIGHT_EAR` The midpoint of the subject's right ear tip and right ear lobe.
+- `9` means `RIGHT_EAR` The midpoint of the subject's right ear tip and right ear lobe
-- `10` means `RIGHT_EYE` The center of the subject's right eye cavity.
+- `10` means `RIGHT_EYE` The center of the subject's right eye cavity
-- `11` means `RIGHT_MOUTH` The subject's right mouth corner where the lips meet.
+- `11` means `RIGHT_MOUTH` The subject's right mouth corner where the lips meet